 1. Three to six months prior to the anticipated defense date, the student should schedule a committee meeting to review the dissertation progress and request permission from the committee to write.

 4. The final defense is administered by the student’s dissertation committee after obtaining approval from the DGS.
-It is the student’s responsibility to inform the Committee members and DAC of the date, time, place, and title of the final defense at least 3 weeks ahead of time.
+It is the student’s responsibility to inform the Committee members and Program Manager of the date, time, place, and title of the final defense at least three weeks ahead of time.
 The student fills out the Request to Schedule Defense Form located at: (http://www.vanderbilt.edu/gradschool/form_locator/phd_committee,_qualifying_exam,_and_dis sertation_defense_forms/request_to_schedule_dissertation_defense_form.pdf).

-This must be turned in to the Graduate School and the DAC at least one week prior to the defense date to allow time for processing of paper work.
-Failure of the student to notify the DGS, DAC and graduate school within the above time frame can result in postponement of the defense.
+This must be turned in to the Graduate School and the Program Manager at least two weeks prior to the defense date to allow time for processing of paperwork.
+Failure of the student to notify the DGS, Program Manager, and graduate school within the above time frame can result in postponement of the defense.

-Committee members will receive an official notice from the Graduate School at least one week prior to the defense if paper work has been turned in prior to that.
+Committee members will receive an official notice from the Graduate School at least one week prior to the defense if paperwork has been turned in prior to that.
 The date and time of the defense will be published in the Vanderbilt Calendar as a public announcement.
-The final defense should be completed at least 14 days before the deadlines posted by the Graduate School each semester for Thesis Submission.
+The final defense should be completed at least 14 days before the deadlines posted by the Graduate School each semester for dissertation submission.
 This will allow ample time for any possible revisions suggested by the Committee to be completed and approved.

-5. Dissertation defense announcements will be distributed to the Cancer Biology Department and to the appropriate Calendars and E-mail lists by the DAC 1 week prior to the defense.
+5. Dissertation defense announcements will be distributed to the Cancer Biology Program and to the appropriate Calendars and E-mail lists by the Program Manager 1 week prior to the defense.
 This will publicize the event and provide topic information to those attending the defense.
-Students needing to postpone should give the information to the DAC prior to that time.
+Students needing to postpone should give the information to the Program Manager prior to that time.

 7. The policy regarding distribution of fees and costs associated with preparing the dissertation follows: